bcornec/wod-set/profile/ADMIN-GUIDE.md

 As `wodadmin` on the Workshops-on-Demand infrastructure, you have to perform several tasks:

-### On the backend server
+### On the wod-backend server

 Testing and validating installation of the new JupyterHub kernel by:

 1. Creating a new branch for this test under `wod-backend` (`git checkout -b kernelxyz`).
-2. Modifying the [backend server installation yaml file](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/install_backend.yml#L326) to include the new kernel.
+2. Modifying the [wod-backend server installation yaml file](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/install_backend.yml#L326) to include the new kernel.
 3. Push your modifications into your forked repository (`git push myrepo`).
-4. Validating the changes by testing a new backend install process from scratch (See upper, remember you can use an `install.priv` file to point to your own branch and your own repository).
+4. Validating the changes by testing a new wod-backend install process from scratch (See upper, remember you can use an `install.priv` file to point to your own branch and your own repository).

 Integrate the Jupyter Notebook content from the developer by: